 Model Train Festival

-Santa Claus will be available for pictures with you and your family on December 22 and 23 from 11 AM - 3 PM.
-The free pictures will be instantly e-mailed to an address of your choosing, so bring the kids and let the magical holiday memories commence.
+Santa Claus will be available for FREE pictures with you and your family on December 21, 22 and 23 from 11:00 AM - 3:00 PM.
+The pictures will be instantly e-mailed to an address of your choosing, so bring the kids and let the magical holiday memories commence.

-See our featured railroad areas of the Great Hall of Washington History while you're here!
-Be sure to pick up the free (and collectible) Model Train Fest button and area map at the admissions counter to find your way back into the Great Hall.
-Learn about how the railroad industry influenced the grown and development of Washington State and see train-related artifacts from days gone by.
+See featured railroad artifacts in the Great Hall of Washington History duirng your visit.
+Learn how the railroad industry influenced the growth and development of Washington State and see train-related artifacts from days gone by.

 Hours and Pricing:

-During Model Train Fest, the Washington State History Museum is open daily from 10 AM to 5 PM except for Christmas Eve and Christmas Day when it will be closed.
+The History Museum is open daily from 10:00 AM to 5:00 PM, except for Christmas Eve and Christmas Day.
+We are closed December 24 and 25.

 Coupons and discounts (Chinook Book, AAA, etc.) do not apply during Model Train Festival